-Who doesn't play the blame game?
+Who doesn't play the blaming others game?
 We live in a culture that focuses on blame and victimization.
 Dr. Caroline Myss, author of Creation of Health, refers to this as an attitude of “woundology” where our emphasis in life is about all the wounds we have and how others have wounded us throughout our life span – parents, teachers, coaches, partners, children, friends, employers and co-workers, and religious institutions.

 Our society has a tendency to blame.
 Everything has a cause and we need to put a spotlight on the other person.
 In personal relationships, we make ourselves powerless when we cling to victimization.
 When we feel victimized we focus on blaming everything and everyone around us.
 It is so much easier to blame others than to look at our own culpability for our lives.
 Until we stop blaming others, our energy will be negatively focused, keeping us trapped in unhealthy thoughts, feelings, and behaviors.
 Here are 15 ways to get out of the “blame game” and focus on taking responsibility to restore your power.

-15 Ways To Stop The Blame Game
+15 Ways To Stop Blaming Others

 - Forgiveness is not necessary for healing If you have suffered from a horrible event such as sexual abuse, it is normal to blame the perpetrator, and, rightly so.
 However, the way to work through this trauma is to focus on what you can do to heal.